 - Benjamin Franklin

-We did it!
-30 days of mustaches in the name of men's health.
-You may have seen our posts throughout the month, but if not, some of the Motion Source crew proudly participated in Movember 2017 and raised $1,522 for the Movember Foundation (exceeding our $1,200 team goal!)
-To recap, each team member shared their motivation for participating and thoughts on the Movember experience.
+It is November 30th and we are closing out 30 days of mustaches in the name of men's health!
+You may have seen our posts throughout the month as our team has participated in our second Movember.
+Now, as wrap up the month, each team member shared their motivation for participating and thoughts on the experience.